-It's totally necessary for hot-latte and hot-coffee drinkers to switch up their beverage of choice in the summer, because it's just not refreshing to drink something warm in 80-degree heat.
+It's totally necessary for hot latte and hot coffee drinkers to switch up their beverage of choice in the summer because it's just not refreshing to drink something warm in 80-degree heat.
 Iced coffee is a great option for a morning pick-me-up, but who wants to lose out on valuable cup space (i.e., caffeine intake) to make room for ice?
 Cold brew differs from regular iced coffee in that it's made with cold water, and the coffee grounds are never heated (to make the iced version, you simply brew your coffee as normal and then chill it).

 If you use the right water-to-coffee ratio, you’ll get the jolt of caffeine you need to keep you going all day long.
-(Plus, cold-brew coffee isn't as harsh on your stomach, since it’s never heated, which is what ups the acidity factor.)
-According to Food52, the optimal cold-brew coffee ratio is 3/4 cup coarsely ground coffee to every 4 cups of cold water.
-Since cold brew is actually pretty pricey, it’s worth learning how to make cold-brew coffee at home.
+(Plus, cold brew coffee isn't as harsh on your stomach since it’s never heated, which is what ups the acidity factor.)
+According to Food52, the optimal cold brew coffee ratio is 3/4 cup coarsely ground coffee to every four cups of cold water.
+Since this beverage is actually pretty pricey, it’s worth learning how to make cold-brew coffee at home.

-WITH A FRENCH PRESS
+USING A FRENCH PRESS

-WITH A SIEVE
+USING A SIEVE

-Cold-Brew Coffee Concentrate
+Cold Brew Coffee Concentrate

 This recipe calls for you to put coffee grounds in a large pitcher, add water, and stir.
 Cover the pitcher with a cheesecloth and keep it in place with a rubber band.
 Let it sit for up to 15 hours at room temperature (or just overnight).
 Then, use a fine sieve to strain the mixture into another pitcher.
 Next, put a coffee filter into the sieve, and strain the liquid one more time into the original pitcher (once it’s rinsed).
 Add ice cubes, milk, or even some water, and you’re good to go.

-IN A MIXING BOWL
+USING A MIXING BOWL

-Cold-Brew Caramel "Frappuccino"
+Cold Brew Caramel "Frappuccino"